Rheumatic lesion of the nervous system, minor chorea. Chorea minor

 • Emotional instability.

-• Antibiotics (novocillin, penicillin, bicillin, ecmonovocillin);
+• Antibiotics (novocillin, penicillin, bicillin, ecmonovcillin);

 • Salicylates ( acetylsalicylic acid, salicylic sodium, butadiene, amidopyrine);

-• Hormones of the glucocorticoid series (prednisolone and cortisone);
+• Glucocorticoid hormones (prednisolone and cortisone);

 • Heart remedies.